History of the Jews in Brody: "Ban of Hasidism" (1772)

-Haskalah movement in Brody
+Haskalah movement

 Brody played a leading role in the Galician Haskalah movement.
 Moses Mendelsohn's teacher Israel ben Moses Ha-Levi of Zamość Lefin (who was born in Bibrka, Lviv region) choose Brody to be his final seat, where he died in April 1772.
 Israel Lefin spent part of his life in Berlin where he was teaching Mendelssohn, instructing him in mathematics and to whom he imparted his love for philosophy.
 Israel's sojourn in Berlin, however, was not a long one.
 Persecutions by the Orthodox rabbis forced him to seek another home, and he returned to Galician lands, settling in Brody, where he lived in great poverty.
 Israel Lefin was an outstanding Jewish astronomer, author of the Nezah Yisrael, dedicated to the astronomical and geometrical passages in both Talmuds (published in Frankfurt-on-Oder in 1741) and of Arubbot ha-Shamayim, treateas on ancient and modern astronomy.
-In his memoirs, Avrom Ber Gotlober gives a vivid account of the importance Brody had on the spreading of the Enlightenment ideas in Russia and Ukraine proper:
+In his memoirs, Avrom Ber Gotlober gives a vivid account of the importance Brody had on the spreading of the Age of Enlightenment ideas in Russia and Ukraine proper:

 The Jews who lived in the large Galician cities were the first to be enlightened by the light of the wisdom of the RaMbeMaN [acronym for Moses Mendelssohn] and his followers.
 On the account of their travels they would travel to various Russian cities and bring with them at the same time the spices of their enlightenment and knowledge…In this regard Brody especially excelled, being a city of scholars and Maskilim who used to do business mostly with Russia.
 Everywhere that a merchant of Brody would come, he would excite the youth with his fine speaking – their eyes opened…and they would take up education...

 Among the maskilim living in Brody in the 19th century, we find Dov Ber Blumenfeld, Isaac Erter and Joshua Heschel Schorr.
 The latter published periodical He-Halutz (the Pioneer) in Brody during 1852–1889.
 Adolf Stand, the president of Galician Zionists was elected to the Austrian parliament from Brody district in 1907.
 However, in 1911 he was forced to quit his deputy mandate due to the political intrigues initiated by the assimilationist Heinrich Kolischer.

 Because of the highly commercial and internationalised nature of Brody Jewish community it was one of the most Germanised Galician cities.
 In May 1784 the first Josephinian style German Jewish Normal school was opened in Brody.
 In 1815 the first Jewish Realschule was established with German to be the main language of instruction.

 Brody was home to the acclaimed Royal Gymnasium of archprince Rudolf (today it is Brody Gymnasium), which was once attended by the known Jewish writer Joseph Roth.
 Max Landau taught there as well and Roth was his student.
 The modern monument next to the school commemorates several outstanding figures that studied here.
 It is shaped in a rainbow of head figures associated with the establishment.
 Along with Roth's, it includes the sculptures of three Ukrainian cultural notabilities: painter Trush, folklorist Rozdolsky, scientist Shchurat and writer Tudor.